MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 ```

 This command will automatically download the Sentinel-2 tiles, using the provided shapefiles for yearly deforestation and conservation units, and save the output to the specified dataset path.

+### Post Step 1: Tile Selection and Subsequent Steps

+After completing Step 1, follow the instructions below:

+1. **Tile Selection:** Carefully review and manually select the highest quality tiles for use in the subsequent steps of the pipeline.

+2. **Execute Remaining Steps:** With the optimal tiles selected, proceed to execute Steps 2, 3, 4, and 5.
+Ensure that each step is completed successfully before proceeding to the next one.

 ## Training with ChangeFormer